 Do not throw your passport away as it is evidence of your pet's rabies vaccination.
-It will speed up the process of your vet being able to issue an AHC when you do want to travel.
-However, you will no longer need to take your Pet Passport with you when you travel with your pet.
+It will speed up the process of your vet being able to issue an AHC when you do want to travel and you should take it with you as evidence of your rabies vaccination.